 Nima Alan, MD, joined the University of Pittsburgh Department of Neurological Surgery residency program in July of 2015.
 Prior to matriculating into the residency program, Dr. Alan received his doctorate of medicine with distinction in research and teaching from Case Western Reserve University School of Medicine in Cleveland, Ohio.

-Dr. Alan has over 30 peer-reviewed journal publications and more than 60 poster and oral presentations in regional, national and international meetings.
-Dr. Alan’s research interests are in neurophysiology and monitoring, spinal cord injury and spine trauma, deformity surgery, advanced neuroimaging of the spinal cord, and spine stereotactic radiosurgery.
+Dr. Alan has over 40 peer-reviewed journal publications and more than 60 poster and oral presentations in regional, national and international meetings.
+Dr. Alan’s research interests are in neurophysiology and monitoring, spinal cord injury and spine trauma, deformity surgery, advanced neuroimaging of the spinal cord, spine oncology and stereotactic radiosurgery, and sports medicine.
 Dr. Alan is interested in diversification of neurosurgery residency training, initiating elective rotations in spine stereotactic radiosurgery, and sports neurosurgery.

-Dr. Alan is pursuing an enfolded fellowship in complex spine surgery at the University of Pittsburgh Medical Center and plans to complete further training in minimally invasive deformity surgery during post-residency through an approved fellowship with the Committee on Advanced Subspecialty Training (CAST) at the Barrow Neurological Institute.
+During his chief residency year, Dr. Alan completed an enfolded fellowship in complex spine surgery at the University of Pittsburgh Medical Center.
+Subsequently, he plans to complete further training in a minimally invasive deformity surgery fellowship at the Barrow Neurological Institute.
+He will complete his training in June 2023.

-Outside of neurological surgery, Dr. Alan is interested in literary fiction, international traveling, fitness, snowboarding, and tennis.
+Outside of neurological surgery, Dr. Alan is interested in literary fiction, domestic and international travel, fitness, tennis, and snowboarding.

 Dr. Alan’s publications can be reviewed through the National Library of Medicine’s publication database.